jmacc93/reconfuse/README.md

 # Reconfuse ![](./favicon.ico)

-Visit [reconfuse.org](https://reconfuse.org) to see the site in action

 This contains the major components for project reconfuse
 * Fragment server -- a server which:
   + Calls arbitrary initialization scripts